falconical/DMDEnKF/README.md

  `git lfs pull`

-NOTE: For this step I recommend you use a wired ethernet connection, as the size of this download is ~15gb.

 Once the large files have downloaded, you are now able to run all the examples in the synthetic applications folder.

 The final step to be able to run the ILI applications code is to download the ILINet data from the CDC's website at: